shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

 7. Select **Spree::OrdersController#edit** from the **Endpoints** list to explore the data for the resource.

-   Notice that the Error Budget monitor you created for the Metric-based SLO is linked to the resource and is in the `ALERT` state.
+   Notice that the Error Budget Monitor you created for the Metric-based SLO is linked to the resource and is in the `ALERT` state.

 7. Scroll to the **Traces** list.